trashbirdecology/luisdva.github.io/_posts/2016-05-13-pls-don't do this.md

         <figcaption>merged and centered</figcaption>
 </figure>

-Duplicate the content that was merged in the first place.
+Suggestion: Duplicate the content that was merged in the first place.
 This kind of melted presentation is actually preferable when analyzing or visualizing the data.

 <figure>
     <a href="/images/xlsEx2.1.png"><img src="/images/xlsEx2.1.png"></a>